John Harte (scientist): Research and Policy Work

+In 1990, Harte started the Warming Meadow experiment, the first realistically simulated global warming field experiment, using overhead radiant heaters.

+The project has involved many scientists, and continued for nearly 30 years, making it the longest-running global warming field experiment ever undertaken.

+Located at an elevation of 9,560 feet rise in the Upper East River Valley near the Gothic, Colorado townsite, Warming Meadow was used to study the impact of increased temperatures and earlier snowmelt on the area's subalpine meadows.

-In 1990, he started the first realistically simulated global warming field experiment, using overhead radiant heaters.
-It involved many scientists, and continued for nearly 30 years, making it the longest-running global warming field experiment ever undertaken.
-It consisted of a linear array of 10 experimental plots that alternated between unheated (control) and heated plots, where the soil and vegetation of the latter were continually heated an average of 2 degrees Celsius.
-This controlled setup demonstrated how, over decades, the current heating of Earth's atmosphere would affect an ecosystem—in this case, a common subalpine meadow.
+The project used a linear array of 10 experimental plots that alternated between unheated (control) and heated plots, where the soil and vegetation of the latter were continually heated by an average of 2 degrees Celsius, the temperature change predicted at that time for global warming.

+This controlled setup has demonstrated how, over decades, the increased heating of Earth's atmosphere would affect an ecosystem—in this case, a common subalpine meadow.
 The experiment offered insights into how global warming would significantly affect other ecosystems.
 The research results on heating a subalpine meadow ecosystem were reported in over 30 published scientific papers, and a dozen doctoral dissertations throughout the decades.
 The research was also described popularly, such as on Now with Bill Moyers, and in Mother Jones Magazine.

-Major findings included showing how heated subalpine meadow plots started transforming towards more arid sagebrush habitat, and resulted in a loss of 25% of the soil carbon, in the form of climate-warming gases, to the atmosphere, which created a feedback that increased global warming.
+Harte found that spring snowmelt occurred 2–3 weeks earlier in the heated plots.
+Heated subalpine meadow plots were greatly impacted and started transforming from non-woody flowering plants (forbs) towards more arid sagebrush habitat.
+Major findings included showing that this resulted in a loss of 25% of the soil carbon, in the form of climate-warming gases, into the atmosphere.
+This created a feedback loop that increased global warming.

 By 2015, published research showed that unheated meadow plots were showing the same effects as heated plots but more slowly—that is, unheated plots were tracking the actual effects of climate change in real time.
 These results affirmed the realism of the experimental manipulation (ie, heating plots).

-He has spoken out on the policy implications of his global warming research to the public on numerous occasions, notably in a filmed 2022 presentation to the Central Colorado Humanists.
-He also co-authored the first free online book on climate change and policy in 2009, Cool the Earth, Save the Economy: Solving the Climate Crisis Is EASY.
+Harte has spoken out on the policy implications of his global warming research to the public on numerous occasions, notably in a filmed 2022 presentation to the Central Colorado Humanists.
+With his wife, Mary Ellen (Mel) Harte, he co-authored the first free online book on climate change and policy in 2009, Cool the Earth, Save the Economy: Solving the Climate Crisis Is EASY.